 Mahomes ready for long career with Chiefs

-Basking in the glow of a Super Bowl title, Kansas City Chiefs quarterback Patrick Mahomes said he wants the opportunity to win many more championships while wearing a Chiefs uniform.
-Now eligible for a contract extension after playing three seasons, Mahomes, who earned the game's MVP honor, sounded ready to commit Monday morning.
+Basking in the glow of a Super Bowl title, Kansas City quarterback Patrick Mahomes said he wants the opportunity to win many more championships while wearing a Chiefs uniform.
+Now eligible for a contract extension after playing three seasons, Mahomes, who earned the Super Bowl MVP honor, sounded ready to commit Monday morning.

-"Obviously, I want to be in Kansas City for a long time," Mahomes said, according to ESPN.
-"I understand that and also I want to win a lot of football games here."
+"Obviously, I want to be in Kansas City for a long time," Mahomes said.
+"I understand that, and also I want to win a lot of football games here."
 There's no immediacy to getting a deal done.
 Mahomes' current contract runs through the 2020 season, with a team option for another season beyond that.

-The 24-year old was 26-of-42 passing for 286 yards and two touchdowns in Super Bowl LIV while rallying the Chiefs to a 31-20 victory over the San Francisco 49ers with 21 points in the fourth quarter.
+The 24-year old completed 26 of 42 passes for 286 yards and two touchdowns in Super Bowl LIV while rallying the Chiefs to a 31-20 victory over the San Francisco 49ers with 21 points in the fourth quarter.
 The NFL's 2018 MVP had 4,031 passing yards this season with 26 touchdowns.
 It was a statistical drop from 2018 when he threw for 5,097 yards and 50 TDs, but he had just five interceptions in the 2019 regular season and now has a trophy for his postseason work.

-After his first Super Bowl title in 21 seasons as a head coach, Andy Reid said that working with Mahomes has been enjoyable.
-"I've got this young quarterback over here that makes life easy," Reid said, according to ESPN.
-"Every day it's a pleasure to come to work and know that I have an opportunity to coach him and his teammates.''
+Andy Reid, after his first Super Bowl title in 21 seasons as a head coach, said that working with Mahomes has been enjoyable.
+"I've got this young quarterback over here that makes life easy," Reid said.
+"Every day it's a pleasure to come to work and know that I have an opportunity to coach him and his teammates."

-ESPN's Adam Schefter reported last month that Mahomes could sign the league's first $200 million contract. --Field Level Media
+ESPN's Adam Schefter reported last month that Mahomes could sign the league's first $200 million contract.
+Mahomes enjoyed a childhood dream before worrying about his grown-up future.
+The day after clinching a championship in Miami, he traveled to Walt Disney World near Orlando.

+As a 17-year-old high-school standout in 2013, Mahomes posted the following tweet: "I bet it feels amazing to be the quarterback who says 'I'm going to Disney World' after winning the Super Bowl #Qbs."
+Mahomes told ESPN that he enjoyed his Disney experience.

+"I think just seeing the excitement and the joy.
+I've always seen it, you always see it every single year, when the quarterbacks say it -- it's such an iconic thing," Mahomes said to the network.
+"I didn't even remember tweeting it until it came back out before the Super Bowl.
+For me, it was just such an iconic thing and something that was special, and I wanted to do that.
+And now I have and I'm here -- it's amazing.
+"When I won the game and they came up and told me (I'd won the MVP), it was amazing -- just to be able to say those words and to be here now. ...
+I tried to dream it, and I tweeted it, and I kind of spoke it into existence."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)